rasbt/python-machine-learning-book/faq/computing-the-f1-score.md

 What can we do about it?
 There are two things.
 Firstly, let's stratify our folds -- stratification means that the random sampling procedure attempts to maintain the class-label proportion across the different folds.
 Thus, we are unlikely to face problems like having "no samples from the *positive* class" given that *k* is not larger than the number of *positive* samples in the training dataset.

-In practice, different software packages handle the zero-division error differently: Some don't hesitate throwing run-time exceptions; some may silently substitute the precision and/or recall by a 0 -- make sure what it's doing!
-On top of that, we can compute the F1 score in several distinct ways (and in multi-class problems, we can put the micro- and macro-averaging techniques on top of that, but this is beyond of the scope of this section).
+***In practice, different software packages handle the zero-division errors differently: Some don't hesitate throwing run-time exceptions; some may silently substitute the precision and/or recall by a 0 -- make sure what it's doing!*** On top of that, we can compute the F1 score in several distinct ways (and in multi-class problems, we can put the micro- and macro-averaging techniques on top of that, but this is beyond of the scope of this section).
 As listed by Forman and Scholz, these three different scenarios are

 #### (1)